rawfunkmaharishi/purdie/README.md

 ##Using it

-You need to set up a *_sources* directory in your Jekyll project, containing files with one-URL-per-line, like this:
+You need to create a *_sources* directory in your Jekyll project, containing files with one-URL-per-line, like this:

     https://soundcloud.com/rawfunkmaharishi/hexaflexagon-1
     https://soundcloud.com/rawfunkmaharishi/junalbandi-3

+(you can alternatively specify a source file on the command line with the `-f` flag).

-and a *.env* with API keys in it, and then you can run
+You also need a *.env* file with API secrets in it:

+    FLICKR_API_KEY: this_a_key
+    FLICKR_SECRET: this_a_secret

+    SOUNDCLOUD_CLIENT_ID: this_a_client_is
+    SOUNDCLOUD_USER_ID: this_a_user_id

+    VIMEO_BEARER_TOKEN: this_bearer_token

+(get those keys from [Flickr](https://www.flickr.com/services/apps/create/apply), [SoundCloud](http://soundcloud.com/you/apps/new) and [Vimeo](https://developer.vimeo.com/apps/new))

+And then you can run

     purdie fetch

 and it will dump out YAML files into *_data* ready for Jekyll to consume.

-For now, though, please don't.
-None of my metadata hacks are documented, it's got some very Raw Funk Maharishi-specific lookups nailed into it, the output filenames are hardcoded (so it may well overwrite stuff you care about), there are flickering tests, you'll have a bad time.
-But soon...
+Tread carefully for now, though.
+My metadata hacks aren't fully documented, and the output filenames are hardcoded, so it may trample all over your data.

 ##Why Purdie?